Annie Mac: Career

 In November 2014, she began hosting Annie Mac Presents on SiriusXM's BPM in the United States, starting at 21:00.
 ET. into the New Year on this televised event.

-On 15 February 2015, it was announced she had taken over Zane Lowe's Radio 1 evening show airing Monday-Thursdays 19:00 to 21:00.
+On 15 February 2015, it was announced Mac had taken over Zane Lowe's Radio 1 evening show airing Monday–Thursdays 19:00 to 21:00.

-In January 2017, Mac presented a BBC Three programme called Who Killed the Night investigating the status of British nightclubs following many closures, notably the Fabric closure and re-opening and property developments on sites of former clubs, visiting the site of former Kings Cross club Bagleys/Canvas.
+In January 2017, Mac presented a BBC Three programme called Who Killed the Night, investigating the status of British nightclubs following many closures, notably the Fabric closure and reopening and property developments on sites of former clubs, visiting the site of former Kings Cross club Bagleys/Canvas.
 The programme featured interviews with the newly appointed night czar Amy Lamé.

 In March 2021, Mac announced her first book, Mother Mother, with her birth name in the author's title of the book.
 It was released on 27 May of that year and became a Sunday Times bestseller.
 The book centres on Mary and her son TJ in Belfast, and various challenges including motherhood and grief.

-On April 20, 2021, Mac announced her departure from Radio 1 after 17 years, citing the need to spend more time with her husband Toddla T and their children.
+On 20 April 2021, Mac announced her departure from Radio 1 after 17 years, citing the need to spend more time with her husband Toddla T and their children.
 She made the emotional announcement live on air during Greg James' Radio 1 Breakfast Show.
 It was also announced that fellow Radio 1 DJ, Clara Amfo, would take over Annie's Future Sounds show from July, while Danny Howard would take over the Radio 1's Dance Party show.
 Annie Mac's final Radio 1 show was broadcast on 30 July 2021.

+In May 2023, Mac released her second novel, The Mess We're In, a coming-of-age story about Dubliner Orla who moves in with her friend's band in London and tries to juggle pursuing music, partying and her job at an Irish pub.

+On 10 June 2023, Mac supported Harry Styles at Slane Castle, performing to a crowd of more than 80,000 people.
+Annie was the second support act to play on the day, taking to the stage at around 3:30pm, preceded by Mitch Rowland, and followed by Inhaler (band) and Wet Leg.

+In September 2023, Mac reunited with Nick Grimshaw to launch the brand-new BBC Sounds podcast Sidetracked with Annie and Nick, which sees the pair chat about the week in their lives and popular culture.
+Weekly episodes of the podcast drop on Thursdays.

+On 13 November 2023, Mac was guest on BBC2 Between the Covers, with Adrian Edmondson, Chris McCausland and Angela Barnes.